electron/electron/docs/api/browser-window.md

 #### `win.setBrowserView(browserView)` _Experimental_

 * `browserView` [BrowserView](browser-view.md).
-Set browserView attach browserView to win.
+Attach browserView to win.
 If there is some other browserViews was attached they will be removed from this window.

 #### `win.getBrowserView()` _Experimental_

-Returns `BrowserView | null` - an BrowserView attached.
+Returns `BrowserView | null` - an BrowserView what is attached.
 Returns `null` if none is attached.
 Throw error if multiple BrowserViews is attached.

 #### `win.addBrowserView(browserView)` _Experimental_